rabiaedayilmaz/anime-recommender/README.md

   pip install itertools
   ```
 ### Usage
-* You can download directly [anime_recommender_app folder](https://github.com/cuteopamp/anime-recommender/tree/main/anime_recommender_app) and run main.py file.
+* You can download/fork directly [anime_recommender_app folder](https://github.com/cuteopamp/anime-recommender/tree/main/anime_recommender_app) and run main.py file.
 Even edit it.
 Maybe, like me, you can get your next anime to watch :)
 * Or you can just [download the game](https://cuteopamp.itch.io/anime-recommender) and run main.exe without any setup.

 ## Roadmap